eserrania/chicago_police/README.md

 ### CAPP 30254 Machine Learning for Public Policy
 ### Final Project

-Aequitas.ipynb: run aequitas module to test for fariness and bias of the models
+Aequitas.ipynb: run aequitas module to test for fairness and bias of the models

 crime_portal.py: adds features generated from the Chicago Open Data Portal